geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 So we can actually do that in a single GPU.

 ##### **Chenyu** [[00:10:17](https://www.youtube.com/watch?v=cLnu8McQRlw&t=617)]
-So even if we do...
+So even if we do..

 ##### **Nimlgen** [[00:10:18](https://www.youtube.com/watch?v=cLnu8McQRlw&t=618)]
 By the way,

 ##### **Qazalin** [[00:10:20](https://www.youtube.com/watch?v=cLnu8McQRlw&t=620)]
-Klausulin has this cute thing where you can actually...
+Klausulin has this cute thing where you can actually..

 ##### **Geohot** [[00:10:22](https://www.youtube.com/watch?v=cLnu8McQRlw&t=622)]
 You can use custom kernels if you want to just write arbitrary like hip code